 - Leisure skills include taking responsibility for activities and participating in the community.

-- Ability to adapt to home or school environment and ability work independently to meet work standards.
+- Ability to adapt to home or school environment and ability to work independently to meet work standards.

 - Ability to use transport, perform shopping, etc.